 Installation shall be in accordance with 5.1 and 8.5.
-Disk units which form part of a personal computer, rack-mounted equipment, or hand-held computing and media playback device shall be tested in accordance with C.15, C.18 or C.22 as appropriate.
-Disk units which are tested as sub-assemblies shall be installed as sub-assemblies per 5.1.7.
+Disk units which form part of a personal computer, rackmounted equipment, or hand-held computing and media playback device shall be tested in accordance with C.15, C.18 or C.22 as appropriate.
+Disk units which are tested as sub-assemblies shall be installed as subassemblies in accordance with 5.1.7.